 Lawrence was born in Hong Kong, and he immigrated with his mother to New York City at the age of 3.
 They arrived with nothing, including a place to stay.
 In Lawrence’s words, they were “couch surfers, begging for help.”

-Lawrence stayed with a series of aunts and uncles.
-He told me he couldn’t remember much about their actual living conditions; his memories were mainly of moving, which they did each time the latest set of relatives decided they’d overstayed their welcome.
+Lawrence stayed with a series of aunts, uncles, and family friends.
+He told me he couldn’t remember much about their actual living conditions; his memories were mainly of moving.
 All told, he and his mother relocated 5 times in a 2-year span.

 “There was one move where we didn’t even pay for a bus,” he told me, since his mother couldn’t afford the fare.
 “We just walked with all of our stuff.
 It was easily two, three miles.”